-2. Bandages and Brushing Boots
+- 2. Bandages and Brushing Boots - 2.1.

-- 2.1.
 Bandages and Brushing Boots are not permitted in Dressage.
 Failure to comply will result in 10 penalty points. - 2.2.
-If a penalty is applied under 940.2.1 above, the Bandages or Brushing Boots must be removed immediately after leaving the Arena and the Horse(s) inspected by a Veterinarian or an FEI Steward who will report their findings to the President of the Ground Jury.

-3. Nosebands, ancillary equipment and blinkers

-- 3.1.
-Any nosebands, attachments or ancillary equipment which impede or are likely to impede the free intake of air into the nostrils of the Horse are not permitted. - 3.2.
-Blinkers, if used, and ancillary equipment must not impede forward vision or be so close to the eyes as to irritate them.

-4. Connecting straps

-Connecting straps between neck or breast collars may be used in all Four-in-Hand Competitions.
+If a penalty is applied under 940.2.1 above, the Bandages or Brushing Boots must be removed immediately after leaving the Arena and the Horse(s) inspected by a Veterinarian or an FEI Steward who will report their findings to the President of the Ground Jury. - 3.
+Nosebands, ancillary equipment and blinkers - 3.1.
+Any nosebands, attachments or ancillary equipment which impede or are likely to impede the free intake of air into the nostrils of the Horse are not permitted.
+If the Horse has obtained a medical certificate to wear a nosenet, it must be used whenever the Horse is harnessed, ridden or lunged and at the First Horse Inspection. - 3.2.
+If used, blinkers and ancillary equipment must not impede forward vision or be so close to the eyes as to irritate them. - 4.
+Connecting straps - 4.1 Connecting straps between neck or breast collars may be used in all Four-in-Hand Competitions.
 The leaders may not be attached to each other in any other way (except by the Reins).
-The swingletree/trace of the leaders may not be attached.

-5. Auxiliary reins
+The swingletree/trace of the leaders may not be attached. - 5.
+Auxiliary reins - 5.1.

-- 5.1.
 Auxiliary reins (including any type of check reins) are not permitted when in harness. - 5.2.
-Para Driving: driving with a second set of reins or divided reins is not allowed.
+Para Driving: driving with a second set of reins or divided reins is not allowed. - 6.
+Tails - 6.1.

-6.Tails

-6.1.
 Tails may not be tied or attached to any part of the harness or Carriage, with the exception of a recognised tail guard.
-No other ancillary device restricting the free movement of the Horse's tail is permitted.

-7. Leverage Devices
+No other ancillary device restricting the free movement of the Horse's tail is permitted. - 7.
+Leverage Devices - 7.1.

-7.1.
 All rings, terrets and/ or other devices which have an extreme leverage effect on the reins or bits are forbidden at any time within the Showgrounds.

-8.Bits
+8. Bits

 - 8.1.
 Bits do not need to be identical. - 8.2.
 All bitless bridles and hackamores (even combined with any kind of bits) are not permitted when the Horse is harnessed to a carriage. - 8.3.
 All bits must be correctly fitted, to avoid the risk of pain or injury. - 8.4.
-Only one sort of bitlifter per Horse/Pony may be used at a time.

-9.Tongues

-9.1.
-Tongue guards are only permitted if used correctly; separate items must not be incorporated around the bit so as to cause welfare concerns. (see Veterinary Regulations article 1046.5).
+Only one sort of bitlifter per Horse/Pony may be used at a time. - 9.
+Tongues - 9.1.
+Tongue guards are only permitted if used correctly; separate items must not be incorporated around the bit so as to cause welfare concerns.
+(See Veterinary Regulations article 1046.5).